opensafely-core/job-runner/DEVELOPERS.md

 backend.
 It retrieves tasks from the RAP Controller and consumes those whose `backend` value matches the value of the current `BACKEND` environment variable.

-It must also define three environment variables which are an RFC1838 connection URL; these correspond to the `db` requested in the job's workspace definition, and as such are named `DEFAULT_DATABASE_URL`, and `INCLUDE_T1OO_DATABASE_URL`.
+It must also define at least one environment variable which is an RFC1838 connection URL; these correspond to the `database_name` requested in the job's definition, and as such are named `DEFAULT_DATABASE_URL`, and `INCLUDE_T1OO_DATABASE_URL`.

 When a job is found, the following happens: